Soumyajain29/Graph-Based-Text-Classification/README.md

 ![See proposed model here](https://github.com/Soumyajain29/Graph-Based-Text-Classification/blob/main/model.jpg)

 * Steps to run this model:
-1. Datasets of MR, SST-2, R8 and 20ng should be put under Data/ and path needs to be updated in config.py file
+1. Datasets of MR, SST-2, R8 and 20ng should be put under Data/ and path needs to be updated in config.py file.
 2. For parameter tuning, use config.py file and change parameters.
 3. python3 train.py